PedrobyJoao/16-bit-computer/vm.md

 Questions:
 - Does VM also executes the code itself?
-ANSWER: Some of them, yes, they even take care of memory allocation and garbage collection
+ANSWER: No but some of them take care of memory allocation and garbage collection

 - Does VM/Compilers translates directly to the machine language code?
 No, right?
 They translate to the assembly language and the latter is responsable to parse to machine language, right?